weebNeedWeed/ws-intro-to-cfn/content/3-CloudFormation/3.1-Fundamental/3.1.3-Resources/_index.md

         default: 'Type of EC2 Instance'
 ```

 The illustration above gives you a group with one parameter.
-When viewing the template in the AWS Console, you will see that the *InstanceType* parameter is located in the *ParameterGroups* group and has a label designated as *Type of EC2 Instance*.
+When viewing the template on the AWS Console, you will see that the *InstanceType* parameter is located in the *ParameterGroups* group and has a label designated as *Type of EC2 Instance*.

 ![8](/images/3.1.3-Resources/8.png)